jrhea/imp/README.md

 ```
 > imp -h
-imp v0.1.0
+imp 0.1.0
+Jonny Rhea
+Eth2 Network Agent

 USAGE:
-    imp [FLAGS] [OPTIONS]
+    imp [SUBCOMMAND]

 FLAGS:
-    -d, --disable-enr-auto-update
+    -h, --help       Prints help information
+    -V, --version    Prints version information

+SUBCOMMANDS:
+    help      Prints this message or the help of the given subcommand(s)
+    mothra    P2P networking component.

+> imp mothra -h
+imp-mothra 0.1.0
+P2P networking component.

+USAGE:
+    imp mothra [FLAGS] [OPTIONS]

+FLAGS:
+    -a, --auto-ports                 Allow the OS to select from available TCP/UDP ports.
-            This fixes the ENR's IP/PORT to whatever is specified at startup.
+    -d, --disable-enr-auto-update    This fixes the ENR's IP/PORT to whatever is specified at startup.

-    -h, --help
-            Prints help information.
+    -h, --help                       Prints help information

-    -V, --version
-            Prints version information.
+    -V, --version                    Prints version information

-    -a, --auto-ports
-            Allow the OS to select from available TCP/UDP ports.

 OPTIONS:
-        --boot-nodes <ENR-LIST>
-            One or more comma-delimited base64-encoded ENR's to bootstrap the p2p network.
+        --boot-nodes <ENR-LIST>           One or more comma-delimited base64-encoded ENR's to bootstrap the p2p network.

-        --datadir <DIR>
-            The location of the data directory to use.
+        --datadir <DIR>                   The location of the data directory to use.

-        --debug-level <LEVEL>
-            Specifies what log records are displayed. [possible values: info, debug, trace,
+        --debug-level <LEVEL>             Log filter. [default: info]  [possible values: info, debug, trace, warn,
-            warn, error, crit]
+                                          error, crit]

-        --discovery-port <PORT>
-            The discovery UDP port.
+        --discovery-port <PORT>           The discovery UDP port.

-        --libp2p-addresses <MULTIADDR>
-            One or more comma-delimited multiaddrs to manually connect to a libp2p peer without an ENR.
+        --libp2p-addresses <MULTIADDR>    One or more comma-delimited multiaddrs to manually connect to a libp2p peer

-        --listen-address <ADDRESS>
+                                          without an ENR.
-            The address the client will listen for UDP and TCP connections. [default: 127.0.0.1]
+        --listen-address <ADDRESS>        The address the client will listen for UDP and TCP connections. [default:

-        --maxpeers <maxpeers>
+                                          127.0.0.1]
-            The maximum number of peers. [default: 10]
+        --maxpeers <maxpeers>             The maximum number of peers. [default: 10]

-        --port <PORT>
-            The TCP/UDP port to listen on. [default: 9000]
+        --port <PORT>                     The TCP/UDP port to listen on. [default: 9000]

-        --topics <STRING>
-            One or more comma-delimited gossipsub topics to subscribe to.
+        --topics <STRING>                 One or more comma-delimited gossipsub topics to subscribe to.

 ```